Timeseries

 Returns

-The values of this series, over the time-span common to both time series.
+The values of this series, over the time-span common to both series.

 Return type